mahiraj7/AI-ENTERPRISE-KNOWLEDGE-ASSISTANT/README.md

 ---

-## 📊 Retrieval Evaluation
+# 📊 Retrieval Evaluation

-The retrieval system was evaluated using a manually prepared question set.
+The retrieval pipeline was evaluated using a manually prepared question set.

-Metrics include:
+### Metrics

 * Hit@3
 * Hit@5